SteelCompendium/data-md-dse/Bestiary/Monsters/Draconians/Statblocks/Dorzinuuth the Base.md

     distance: 5 x 2 line within 1
     target: Each enemy in the area
     effects:
+      - name: Effect
-      - effect: Before the power roll is made, Dorzinuuth shifts to an unoccupied space adjacent to the end of the line.
+        effect: Before the power roll is made, Dorzinuuth shifts to an unoccupied space adjacent to the end of the line.
       - roll: Power Roll + 4
         t1: 7 damage